Non-payment of a Penalty Charge Notice

 Failure to pay

-If at that point you continue to fail to pay the outstanding amount it matter will being referred to our bailiffs Equita or Bristow Sutor to recover the monies.
+If at that point you continue to fail to pay the outstanding amount it matter will being referred to our bailiffs Bristow Sutor to recover the monies.
 After this happens, you will receive no further correspondence from us.